mvolkmann/blog/src/swift/xctest.md

 ## Overview

 {% aTargetBlank "https://developer.apple.com/documentation/xctest", "XCTest" %}
-is a unit testing framework for SwiftUI.
+is a unit testing and UI testing framework for Swift and SwiftUI.
 "XC" is an abbreviation for "Xcode".

+Unit tests are for testing non-UI logic such as data services and view models.

+UI Tests are for testing user interface interactions like entering text in `TextField` views and tapping `Button` views.

 ## Unit Test Configuration